mapy1874/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a Computer Science senior graduating this December at UNC Chapel Hill.
-I serve as a software developer at [RENCI](https://renci.org/) this fall besides being a Learning Assistant of COMP421 (Databases).
-During 2021 summer, I developed trading software at [Credit Suisse](https://www.credit-suisse.com/) as a software engineer intern.
-Before that, I conducted research on eye tracking with [Prof. Gary Bishop](https://www.cs.unc.edu/~gb/).
-I enjoy a good Netflix binge but can also be found on fountain pen shows.
+I am a Software Engineer at [Quora](https://www.quora.com/), working on monetization products.
+During my undergraduate at UNC Chapel Hill, I served as a learning assistant of 2 advanced CS courses, and a research assistant on eye tracking with [Prof. Gary Bishop](https://www.cs.unc.edu/~gb).
+I developed trading software at [Credit Suisse](https://www.credit-suisse.com/) as a software engineer intern in 2021 summer.

-**I am actively seeking 2022 full-time software engineer opportunities.**